Colombia

 Horses: Mostly local Colombian criollos, with some Appaloosa, Paso Fino and Percheron crosses.
 They are between about 14.2hh and 15.2hh, sure footed, sensible and well suited to the terrain.
 Your guide is English and the horses are carefully schooled to respond to both western and English aids.

-Pace and experience required: The pace varies with the terrain and altitude but overall is moderate to slow.
-There wil be some good chances to canter along wide dirt tracks but there are some steep climbs and you are often riding on narrow winding paths or where the vegetation is thick and the pace must be slow.
+Pace and experience required: The pace varies with the terrain and altitude but overall is moderate to slow, with occasional places where you dismount to lead.
+There will be some good chances to canter along wide dirt tracks but there are some steep climbs and you are often riding on narrow winding paths or where the vegetation is thick and the pace must be slow.
 The horses are sensible, calm and responsive but you are expected to be a competant rider, secure and well balanced in the saddle at a walk, trot and canter, and with experience riding over different types of terrain.
 You should also be comfortable getting on and off and handling a horse from the ground.

 Accommodation varies from day to day.
-Some nights are in comfortable guesthouses, some in coffee farms, you may stay in luxury yurts or at a glamping resort depending on the route.
-Most rooms have their own bathrooms attached with shower and loo - though you may be asked to share bathrooms on one or two nights.
-There are swimming pools at some of the accommodation stops, including at Rancho Saman, a lovely colonial building which is the base for the rides,where 2 nights are spent on the 7 and 8 night itineraries.
+Some nights are in comfortable guesthouses, some in coffee farms, you may stay in a luxury yurt at a 'glamping' resort depending on the route.
+Most rooms have their own bathroom with shower and loo - although you may be asked to share bathrooms on one or two nights.
+There is a swimming pool at Rancho Saman, the base for the rides and where the first and (sometimes) last night is spent and also at some of the other accommodation used.

 Jewel of Risaralda (8 nights) - USD 3320 |